PolymeshAssociation/Polymesh/README.md

    > The [Web Interface] uses `https`, but your `polymesh` instance does not, so you'll need `ws://` as opposed to `wss://`.
 You'll also need to use `http://httpapp.polymesh.live/` instead of [Web Interface].
 Otherwise, you'll have problems with mixed-content blocking (https vs. http).
    > Finally, add `--rpc-external --ws-external --rpc-cors all` to the `polymesh` invocation above.

-2. If you have [custom types definitions](https://github.com/PolymathNetwork/Polymesh/blob/alcyone/polymesh_schema.json) that differ from the Polymesh Alcyone Public Testnet, you can update these in [Settings](https://app.polymesh.live/#/settings) tab under the `Developer` section.
+2. If you have [custom types definitions](https://github.com/PolymathNetwork/Polymesh/blob/develop/polymesh_schema.json) that differ from the Polymesh Testnet, you can update these in [Settings](https://app.polymesh.live/#/settings) tab under the `Developer` section.

 3. Reload the page.